 Cooking is the leading cause of home structure fires according to research conducted by the National Fire Protection Association (NFPA).
 As such, it is no surprise that we’ve seen our share of real-life claims confirming this statistic.
 The disheartening part about their frequency is that cooking fires are also one of the most preventable losses.
-With regular maintenance and inspections, use of fire suppression devices, working smoke alarms and safe cooking practices, one can nearly eliminate the chance of a catastrophic cooking fire.
-What can you do to make sure your properties and tenants aren’t harmed by an accidental cooking fire?
+With regular maintenance and inspections, use of fire suppression devices, working smoke alarms, and safe cooking practices, one can nearly eliminate the chance of a catastrophic cooking fire.
+Here’s what can you do to make sure your properties and tenants aren’t harmed by an accidental cooking fire.

 One of the simplest practices to ensure your property is always a safe living space is to perform regular inspections.
 These are easier if you or your property manager have already established a good working relationship with your tenants.
 Be sure to follow any local laws regarding proper notice, but don’t shy away from “invading” your tenants’ space.
 It is the only way to truly see if your property is being kept in good condition, and inspections also give you an opportunity to make sure there aren’t any maintenance items that your tenant hasn’t already reported to you.

 The importance of having both of these items in constant working order in your rentals cannot be overstated.
 Working smoke alarms cut home fire deaths in half.
 (NFPA) Carbon monoxide (CO) detectors are also key because of the nature of CO’s properties: CO is often known as the silent killer because it is colorless, odorless, and tasteless.
 Installing interconnected alarms is recommended by the NFPA because when one alarm sounds, they all sound, alerting the occupants no matter where they are located in the house.